ChicagoHAI/llm_radiology/README.md

 This code mainly works for [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) [1], but can be adapted slightly to work with other chest X-ray datasets.
 We will discuss the relevant changes in each section.
 Make sure to obtain the license if you are working with MIMIC-CXR.

-TODO: update requirements.txt
+## Installing virtual environments

+There are two environments to be installed: one for the project in general `requirements.txt` and one specifically for evaluation `eval_requirements.txt`.
+We need a separate environment for evaluation due to version conflicts coming from RadGraph.

 ## Obtaining the relevant data and models

 The input to our model is a tuple of (image, indication).
 Please follow the relevant dataset instructions to obtain them, especially the indication section.
 For MIMIC-CXR, you can use [create_section_files.py](https://github.com/MIT-LCP/mimic-cxr/tree/master/txt) to extract the indication, findings, and impression sections.

 Our code uses CheXbert [2] to label reports and RadGraph [3] for evaluation.
-Please download the two model checkpoints [here](https://github.com/rajpurkarlab/CXR-Report-Metric) and put them in "./models/".
+Please download the two model checkpoints [here](https://github.com/rajpurkarlab/CXR-Report-Metric) and put them under "./models/".

+## Training an image classifier for detecting positive findings

+Please refer to the instructions under `/image_model/` for how to train an image classifier to detect positive findings according to the CheXbert labels.

 ## Report cleaning with large language models